SRottgardt/data_pipeline/README.md

 The items array contains the data sets for data processing.

 ```
-Send a JSON Request(POST) to the Flask Application
+Send a JSON Request(POST) to the Flask Application Example:  http://127.0.0.1:8080/pipe/
 Example:
       {
         "columnData": [